StevenBlack/vocab/million-dollar-words.md

 ### gatefold
 This is a large page, folded and bound into a book or magazine.
-Examples are those expensive car or perfume advertisements in magazines or, most fre- quently, the maps included in certain books.
+Examples are those expensive car or perfume advertisements in magazines or, most frequently, the maps included in certain books.
 The centerfold in Playboy is, as it sounds, a centrally located gatefold.

 ### gelid